n8n-io/n8n-docs/docs/privacy-security/what-you-can-do.md

 If you self-host n8n, there are additional steps you can take:

-* Set up a reverse proxy
+* Set up a reverse proxy to handle TLS, ensuring data is encrypted in transit.
+* Ensure data is encrypted at rest by using encrypted partitions, or encryption at the hardware level, and ensuring n8n and its database is written to that location.
 * Run a [Security audit](/hosting/security-audit/).
 * Be aware of the [Risks](/integrations/community-nodes/risks/) when installing community nodes, or choose to disable them.
 * Make sure users can't import external modules in the Code node.
 Refer to [Environment variables | Nodes](https://docs.n8n.io/hosting/environment-variables/environment-variables/#nodes) for more information.